grepdisc/kindfools/_writtenat/2023-03-14-Is-Write-On-Safe.md

 ## Written at WRITE ON!

-Written at WRITE ON! is a series of articles written by participants during a WRITE ON! workshop, and shared with the community.
+[Written at WRITE ON!](/writtenat/) is a series of articles written by participants during a [WRITE ON! workshop](/writeon/), and shared with the community.

-This first piece was written by facilitator Hy Carrel during Kind Fools' third WRITE ON! workshop.
+This first piece was written by Hy Carrel during Kind Fools' third WRITE ON! workshop.

 ## Is WRITE ON!
 A safe space?